How is, Mr. Man? How can be? Let’s talk it out.

 The boys at the Royal Observatory must have gotten quite a charge out of it.

 Back to Sir Isaac Newton.
-The precedent-setting physicist was born after Gregory XIII’s edict in 1582 but before England changed in 1752.
-He really was born on Christmas Day in 1642 as it was counted in England under the Julian calendar.
+The physicist was born after Gregory XIII’s edict in 1582 but before England changed in 1752.
+He really was born on Christmas Day in 1642 as it was reckoned in England under the Julian calendar.
 But with the switch to Gregorian, his birthday suddenly slid to January 4, 1643.

 Today we stick with the Gregorian calendar for consistency across all years and people, so Isaac Newton is no longer saluted as a Christmas baby but rather as a January 4th baby.
 We gain accuracy, but (alas) lose that juicy bit of Newton-was-born-on-Christmas trivia.